|

 Kansas.
 The older girls didn't approve much of Hattie, in part

 because she was only 7 years older than William's oldest child.
+The relationship between the older girls, their dad and new "mother"

 was severely tested on April 6, 1920, when